 The Program of Study.
 In all degree programs, a student's curriculum must be approved each semester by the Director of Graduate Studies.
-The Director may allow the inclusion of courses outside the Department, but not normally more than a total of four during the first two years, except for the M.N.S.
-Degree.
+The Director may allow the inclusion of courses outside the Department, but not normally more than a total of four during the first two years.